SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/global/random_restart.rst

 Random Restart Hill Climbing
 ============================

-Random Restart Hill Climbing combines local search with global exploration by running Hill Climbing from multiple random starting points.
-When Hill Climbing converges, it restarts from a new random position.
+Random Restart Hill Climbing alternates between two phases: a local Hill Climbing phase that runs for ``n_iter_restart`` iterations, and a restart phase that jumps to a uniformly random position in the search space.
+During each Hill Climbing phase, the algorithm evaluates neighboring positions and moves greedily toward improvements.
+After the fixed number of local iterations, it discards the current position and begins a new Hill Climbing run from a fresh random starting point.
+The global best across all runs is retained.

 .. grid:: 2